hwinng/cs-fundamental/README.md

 # Software Engineering Series
-| Prerequisite: Almost series is written in Typescript or Javascript, so you should be familiar with them
+| Prerequisite: This serie is almost written in Typescript or Javascript, so you should be familiar with them

 ## Disclaimer
 This series is implemented based on my own experience and some reference sources.
 I am always open to sharing and getting contributions from everyone.
 Thank you in advanced.